Peapod: History

+20th century: Parkinson Family ownership

 Peapod Online Grocer (US) was founded in 1989 by Andrew Parkinson and Thomas Parkinson.
 One early proposal for a name for the new company was IPOD, an acronym for Information and Product On Demand.
 The brothers, taking marketing considerations into account, decided on the friendlier sounding "Peapod" instead.
 Before 1996, Peapod Online Grocer (US) provided an online grocery shopping service in a partnership with Jewel supermarket in Chicago, Illinois, and surrounding towns; Kroger in Columbus, Ohio, Randall's in Houston, Texas, and Safeway in San Francisco, California, in 1993.